-- Since adversarial training may degrade AFR performance, we aim to obtain a robust adversarial detector and purifier to detect and purify unseen adversarial attacks. - Given that prevailing detection-based methods tend to overfit to known adversarial perturbations (see Supplementary), a detector and purifier trained on a wide variety of synthesized adversarial perturbations may be more robust to unseen attacks.
+- Since adversarial training may degrade AFR performance, we opt to obtain a robust adversarial detector and purifier to detect and purify adversarial attacks. - Given that prevailing detection-based methods tend to overfit to known adversarial perturbations (see Supp.), a detector and purifier trained on diverse synthesized adversarial perturbations may be more robust to unseen attacks. - Sufficient diversity in synthesized perturbations can guide the detector to learn a tighter boundary around real faces.
+In this case, the detector itself can serve as a powerful supervision for the purifier. - Lastly, pixels involved in the purification process may serve to indicate adversarial regions in the input face.